Pat Riley: Los Angeles Lakers (1979–1990)

 In 1987, Riley coached a Lakers team that is considered one of the best teams of all time.
-With future Hall of Famers Magic Johnson, James Worthy and Kareem Abdul-Jabbar, plus Byron Scott, A. C. Green, Mychal Thompson, Kurt Rambis, and Cooper, the Lakers finished 65–17 in the regular season, third-best in team history.
+With future Hall of Famers Magic Johnson, James Worthy and Kareem Abdul-Jabbar, plus Byron Scott, A.C.
+Green, Mychal Thompson, Kurt Rambis, and Cooper, the Lakers finished 65–17 in the regular season, third-best in team history.
 They met with similar success in the playoffs, dispatching the Celtics in six games to win Riley his third NBA title.

 One of Riley's most famous moments came when he guaranteed the crowd a repeat championship during the Lakers' championship parade in downtown Los Angeles (he first made the guarantee during the post-victory locker room celebration).
 While the 1988 Lakers did not produce as many wins in the regular season as the 1987 Lakers, they still won the NBA title, becoming the first team in 19 years to repeat as champions.
 The Lakers beat the Detroit Pistons in seven games in the 1988 NBA Finals, making good on Riley's promise.
 Riley's titles with the Lakers make him one of six men to play for an NBA Championship team and later coach the same NBA team to a championship; the others are George Senesky, Bill Russell, Tom Heinsohn, K. C. Jones and Billy Cunningham.

 Although Riley would offer no further guarantees, his Lakers embarked upon a quest to obtain a third consecutive championship in 1989.
 Having successfully claimed a repeat championship the year before, the term used for this new goal was a three-peat championship, and Riley, through his corporate entity, Riles & Co., trademarked the phrase three-peat.
-However, in a rematch of the previous year's finals series, the Lakers were swept by the Pistons in the 1989 NBA Finals.
+The Lakers won 57 games to lead the Western Conference, and swept the Western Conference bracket of the 1989 NBA playoffs (11–0).

+In the days leading up to the 1989 NBA Finals, Riley took his team to a mini-training camp in Santa Barbara, California in hopes of keeping his players in peak physical form.
+However, his demanding, intense approach to practice took its toll on his players, and in one of the practices leading up to Game 1, Byron Scott injured his hamstring that kept him out for the series.
+Then during Game 2, Magic Johnson also pulled his hamstring, and though he tried to play in Game 3, the injury proved too severe for him to continue.
+Without Scott and later Johnson, the Lakers were swept by the Pistons in a Finals rematch.

 Riley was named NBA Coach of the Year for the first time in 1989–90, but stepped down as Lakers head coach after they lost to the Phoenix Suns in the playoffs.
 At the time of his departure, Riley was the foremost coach in the NBA with a level of fame not seen since Red Auerbach.